-Two days after I saw my father die, I stood in front of his wooden casket, in a matching, brown dress.
+Forty-eight hours after I saw my Dad die, I stood in front of his wooden casket, in a matching, brown dress.
 I regarded the box with curiosity, but didn’t feel much.
-The body inside, the envelope, as my husband calls it, wasn’t the Dad that I knew.
+The body inside, the envelope as my husband calls it, wasn’t the father I knew.

 We stood together in front of the casket; my traditional mother, my ultra-orthodox brother and ever-secular me, in the low-lit, kleenex-strewn family room of a Jewish funeral home.
-The funeral director reached for my Mom’s and my neck, ripping our mandatory black scarves with gusto and a blade, then went at the lapel of my brother’s jacket.
+The funeral director reached for my Mom’s and my neck, ripping our black scarves with gusto and a blade, then went at the lapel of my brother’s jacket.
 While I appreciate the poetry of these symbols, I felt no need to tear my clothes to show that I was sad, and would have preferred wearing green to honor my father’s long and fertile life.
-When the director asked us to approach the coffin, one by one, to apologize, ask for forgiveness or whisper something we still needed to say, I smiled through grateful tears.
-We said it all while he was alive.
+When the director asked us to approach the coffin, to apologize, ask for forgiveness or whisper something we still needed to say, I smiled through my tears.
+We said it all when he was alive.

 Days after we buried my father, dear farmer friends suggested that we plant a tree in tribute, ringing my heart like a bell.
 Through the wilds of our family life, my father was a mountain of wisdom, a legendary sea of calm.
 My friends’ organic farm in Hemmingford, Quebec was the place to remember him, and, in their words, to dig holes and reach the sky.